meganesu/personal-site-v2/src/blog/2010s-decade-review.md

 When I graduated high school in 2010, I didn't really know anything about programming, even though I was about to head off to college as a declared computer engineering major.
 The program was a mix of computer science and electrical engineering, and I'd picked it because I liked programming the light board in my high school tech theater class.
 I thought that maybe lighting design and electrical engineering would somehow be connected (although really the only connection I could make at the time was that they both required electricity).

+2010:
+* First programming class.
+Redekopp's 499. "what is going on?!"
+* Sleeping through lectures, getting used to being a student without parents hanging over me.
+* Made friends that I'd end up sticking with (CS Haus, David, Steven?), but most of them already seemed to know what was going on.
+They'd done programming in high school
+* Mo had to help me step by step through homework projects.
+* Showing mom my hangman game at parent weekend.
+* Went to Redekopp's office hours a lot - me and Nayeon and Steven, all new to programming.
+Redekopp drawing out diagrams (this is what memory looks like, how the values change when you're manipulating pointers), which really helped make things click (felt concrete, like I could finally wrap my head around it).
+Learning to think like a computer.
+* Final project: robotics obstacle course, only contributed flowchart diagrams (no code)

+2011:
+* Cried when Nazarian pulled me aside after class
+* Sophomore year
+* EE 201 (Ung)
+    * started sitting in the front in my EE class (Ung's "marines")
+    * Paired with Mo on Minesweeper solver
+* Started 3D animation minor (wanted to work at Pixar)
+* Sat in on Intro to Cinema.
+It made me feel things that none of my CS classes did.
+(Check my application essay for more details.)
+I decided I was going to apply to the film school.
+Worked on my application with Shawn Juju.
+* CSCI 200
+    * Factory project part 1.
+Opted to work on the art, so that I wouldn't have to do the programming.

+2012:
+* Found out I got waitlisted for the film school.
+Decided to keep taking classes anyway, what's one more minor?
+* Officially enrolled in Intro to Cinema
+* CSCI 201
+    * Factory project part 2.
+Worked on the implementation of one class, and I'm pretty sure that's all the code I wrote.
+I'm not sure what else I contributed to that project.
+* GEOL 125
+    * Taught lessons through JEP.
+6th grade classroom.
+* EE 357
+    * Redekopp round 2.
+Flipped classroom, really helped me spend more time at home processing the content at my own pace.
+    * Paired with Mo, but it was still mostly me navigating.
+* Fall
+* CSCI 480
+    * Technical elective.
+Took it because I was hoping it would help me work at Pixar.
+The professor was a good advocate for me.
+He wrote me a letter of rec I think?

+// Notes

 ### 2010

 - Graduated from high school, leaving the nest